 In honor of National Relaxation Day (August 15), we rounded up some of our favorite methods to relax.
 Try some out below and let us know what you do to relax by sending us a message or comment on @thethirty on Instagram.

 1. Close your eyes and practice deep breathing: Even if it's just for a minute, being mindful of your breathing can help re-center yourself.

 2. Listen to some music while sitting in a comfy chair or lying down: Preferably something that's soothing, but whatever works for you.

-5. Take a walk outside: One of our editors likes to take some wine to go in a tumbler and take a walk around her neighborhood, sometimes with a friend.
+5. Take a walk outside: One of our editors likes to take some wine to go in a tumbler and take a walk around her neighborhood.

 7. Meditate: Even if it's just for a few minutes, meditation can calm you.